baldmer/baldmer.github.io/_posts/2009-06-05-jquery-scrolling-menu.md

 {% endhighlight %}

 Another events must be fired to achieve the same behavior on IE or devices like a mouse with scrolling button, touchpad, etc..
-For example, on IE when the user hold the scroll bar and moves up/down, the menu must be animated when the "mouseenter" event of the page's body is fired.
-On a mouse with scrolling button the same behavior can be reached on the "click" event of the page's body.
+For example, on IE when the user hold the scroll bar and moves up/down, the menu must be animated when the `mouseenter` event of the page's body is fired.
+On a mouse with scrolling button the same behavior can be reached on the `click` event of the page's body.